wxie2017/wxie2017.github.io/pages/speech/acceptance_of_club_President.md

 we lead.

 In many situations, when we're the ones with the boldness to speak up, our ideas rise to the top.
-There's just something about delivering a punchline in front of an audience that makes us smile inside.

 Whether we are inspiring a group, presenting a solution to a problem, or simply facilitating a discussion, our voice gets to be powerful.
-We deliver the impact through your communication skills.
+We deliver the impact through our communication skills.

 All in all, we all needed to be bold: build it, own it, lead it and deliver it.
 Regardless of where our speaking skills are on the spectrum,